britram/rains-prototype/draft-trammell-rains-protocol.md

   which it expires and should not be answered.
 - Query Token: a client-generated token for the query, which can be used in the answer to refer to the query.
+- Options: a set of options by which a client may specify tradeoffs (e.g. privacy for performance).

 A query expresses interest about all the given types of assertion in all the specified contexts; more complex expressions of which types in which contexts